dm807cam/dm807cam/README.md

 ### What I am currently working on...

 <img src="https://github.com/dm807cam/EMPiR/blob/main/man/figures/logo.png" align="right"  height="160" />
-Currently I work on the R package **EMPiR** which is a pipe-friendly framework to import, calibrate and evaluate Electron MicroProbe data in R. This project is still work in progress and I hope to release a first stable version at the end of November, 2021.
+Currently, I work on the R package <b>EMPiR</b> which is a pipe-friendly framework to import, calibrate and evaluate Electron MicroProbe data in R. This project is still work in progress and I hope to release a first stable version at the end of November, 2021.